w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 - **Stash account** - Select your Stash account.
 In this example, we will bond 1 DOT, where the minimum bonding amount is 1.
 Make sure that your Stash account contains _at least_ this much.
 You can, of course, stake more than this.
-- **Controller account** - Select the Controller account created earlier.
+- **Staking proxy account** - Select the staking proxy account created earlier.
 This account will also need a small amount of DOT in order to start and stop validating.
 - **Value bonded** - How much DOT from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the DOT in that account.
 Also note that you can always bond _more_ DOT later.
 However, _withdrawing_ any bonded amount requires the duration of the unbonding period.
 On